 I was never setting myself up to sleep, I never made the food, sugar connection, they say you are what you eat, I think I was a snickers bar – fast and jittery!

-Don’t sleep - your going to eat
+Not enough sleep - you're going to eat

-We already know that sleep has an effect on our eating habits—on what we consume, how much we consume, and how well we burn it off.
+We know that sleep has an effect on our eating habits—on what we consume, how much we consume, and how well we burn it off.
 Studies have shown that when we’re sleep deprived, we’re more likely to:

 - Feel hungry, and consume more calories throughout the day